-(b) Justifications based on $\frac{41 \text{ U.S.C.} 253(c)(7)}{1000}$ .
-For a justification based on the authority of $\frac{41 \text{ U.S.C.} 253(c)(7)}{10000}$ (see FAR 6.302-7), submit the justification for the Administrator's approval through the SPE.
+(b) Justifications based on 41 U.S.C.
+253(c)(7).
+For a justification based on the authority of 41 U.S.C.
+253(c)(7) (see FAR 6.302-7), submit the justification for the Administrator's approval through the Senior Procurement Executive.

 (c) Justifications for contract actions subject to the Agreement on Government Procurement.
-When you acquire eligible products without full and open competition using the authority in FAR 6.302-3(a)(2)(i) or 6.302-7, furnish a copy of the approved justification to the SPE at spe.request@gsa.gov.
-The SPE will transmit the justification to the U.S. Trade Representative.
+When you acquire eligible products without full and open competition using the authority in FAR 6.302-3(a)(2)(i) or 6.302-7, furnish a copy of the approved justification to the Senior Procurement Executive.
+The Senior Procurement Executive will transmit the justification to the U.S. Trade Representative.